 It is important that choreographers do not over-use elements where a pause after the element could appear abrupt or awkward.
+As an example: a basic three spin in a B Level X-Strut (without achieved perfection in balance) might be difficult to stop, looking abrupt or awkward.
 Choosing elements that flow together (even with a pause between) will promote smooth and logical transitions.
 That is key to a successful X strut.

-Duet Content Restrictions Acrobatics movements are not permitted. applying to one or all Duet members Category Level B Level A Spins Spins: 2 Spin Maximum with no restrictions on release or catch and 3 Spin maximum allowed with standard release and catch only.
-Spins: 3 Spin Maximum with no restrictions on release or catch and 4 Spin maximum allowed with standard release and catch only.
-Stationary & Traveling Complex Acrobatics are not allowed Single major body move under the toss Baton Releases No Restrictions Reception No Restrictions Single major body move with 2 spins under the toss Baton Releases No restrictions.
-Reception No Restrictions Double major body moves are allowed under the toss, either stationary or traveling Baton Releases No Restrictions Reception No Restrictions Triple Major body moves are NOT allowed, either Stationary or Travelling.
+Duet Content Restrictions Acrobatics movements are not permitted.
+Category Spins Level B 1 - 3 Spins Baton Releases No Restrictions Reception No Restrictions Level A 1 - 4 Spins Baton Releases No Restrictions Reception No Restrictions Stationary & Traveling Complex Acrobatics are not allowed Single major body move under the toss Baton Releases No Restrictions Reception No Restrictions Single major body move with 2 spins under the toss Baton Releases No restrictions Reception No Restrictions Double major body moves are allowed under the toss, either stationary or traveling Baton Releases No Restrictions Reception No Restrictions Triple Major body moves are NOT allowed, either Stationary or Travelling.
 Rolls No continuous front neck rolls (with or without hands) No front neck figure 8's No monster rolls (partial or complete) No Restrictions